Welcome to Trelleborg

 Palm train

-Palmtåget is a Hop On-Hop Off train that takes you free-of-charge between Trelleborg’s attractions.
-See the green markings on the map.
-The tour takes about 20 minutes, and you can hop on and off at any station you like.
+The Palm Train is a free Hop On-Hop Off train that runs between Trelleborg’s attractions.
+It operates daily during the summer and takes about 20 minutes for a full loop.
+You can hop on and off at any station.

 Rådhuset